Postural Orthostatic Tachycardia Syndrome (POTS)

 Most POTS patients are also hypovolemic, meaning we have low blood volume.
 They’re not exactly sure why yet, but having low blood volume results in generally lower blood pressure, just making upright posture even harder.

-Also, an estimated 50% of POTS patients have small fiber neuropathy, which is essentially damage to smaller nerves responsible for thermal and pain senses (in addition to some other autonomic functions).
-This can result in strange feelings of pins and needles, shocks, tingling or numbness usually in the feet, legs and hands.
+Also, many POTS patients have small fiber neuropathy affecting sudomotor nerve function, thereby affecting some autonomic functions.1 Some patients are further affected by small fiber neuropathy of sensory nerves responsible for thermal and pain senses, which can result in strange feelings of pins and needles, shocks, tingling or numbness usually in the feet, legs and hands.
 Or sensations can be more extreme, feeling like cold-like or burning pain.
 Something as simple as bedsheets can feel excruciating.

 These common triggers can make symptoms much worse.